 After being fitted with microphones, we were asked to stand behind our display table for a little on-air teaser shot.
 There's nothing quite like smiling into the camera and trying to hide some nervous laughter!
 After the teaser shot, the anchor, Stephanie Simoni, came over to discuss some of our talking points.
 The interview, she said, would be very conversational, and we could discuss our decorating tips as well as our favorite products.

 Within minutes, our segment wrapped, and we breathed a big sigh of happiness and relief!
 Being on live TV was certainly an exercise in thinking on our feet; it's a thrilling experience.
-View our video above or by clicking HERE!
+View our video above!

 Have a wonderful and peaceful day!